-MAGR-102: PRINCIPLE AND PRACTICES OF SOIL FARTILITY AND NEUTRIENT MANAGEMENT Teaching Scheme Lectures and Practical: 3 hr./ week (2+1) Unit Test: 30Marks
+MAGR-102: PRINCIPLE AND PRACTICES OF SOIL FARTILITY AND NEUTRIENT

+MANAGEMENT

+Teaching Scheme Examination Scheme

-Credits: 3 End Semester Exam: 50Marks
+Lectures and Practical: 3 hr./ week (2+1) Tutorials: Nil Credits: 3 Unit Test: 30Marks Practical marks: 20Marks End Semester Exam:50Marks

 1. To impart knowledge of fertilizers and manures as sources of plant nutrients and apprise about the integrated approach of plant nutrition and sustainability of soil fertility.